On Cloud X 3 review: The biomechanics of a true hybrid training shoe

 The relationship

-In the world of sports medicine and exercise physiology, “concurrent training” refers to the combination of resistance training and cardiovascular endurance work within the same program or session.
-While this approach is highly effective for general fitness and metabolic health, it presents a unique challenge for the musculoskeletal system—and specifically for the feet.
+Concurrent training combines lifting and running in the same program, and it creates competing footwear demands: a stable base for lifting and compliant cushioning for running.
+While this approach is highly effective for general fitness and metabolic health, it presents a unique challenge for the musculoskeletal system, especially the feet.
 The biomechanical requirements of lifting weights are diametrically opposed to those of running.

-When an athlete performs a squat or a deadlift, the primary need is a stable surface area that minimizes center-of-pressure excursions (swaying) to prevent torque on the knees and lower back.[1]
-Conversely, during the stance phase of running, the foot must absorb vertical ground reaction forces that can exceed 2.5 times body weight.[2]
+When an athlete performs a squat or a deadlift, the primary need is a stable surface area that minimizes center-of-pressure excursions (swaying) to reduce unnecessary joint torque.
+A 2012 study in the Journal of Strength and Conditioning Research reported measurable kinematic changes during the back squat when lifters wore weightlifting shoes, highlighting how footwear can alter squat mechanics and stability demands.[1]
+Conversely, during the stance phase of running, the foot must absorb vertical ground reaction forces that can exceed 2.5 times body weight.
+A 1989 study in Acta Physiologica Scandinavica measured walking and running at different speeds and found that ground reaction forces increase as speed rises.[2]
 Traditionally, this required two different pairs of shoes: a flat, hard sole for lifting and a soft, high-drop foam sole for running.
 The On Cloud X 3 enters the market as a “quiver killer,” designed to mediate these opposing forces.

 How it works

 The biomechanical function of the Cloud X 3 relies on three specific engineering elements: the CloudTec sole, the Speedboard, and the upper construction.
-Understanding these helps explain why the shoe functions differently than a standard maximalist runner.
+Understanding these helps explain why the shoe functions differently than a standard maximalist running shoe.

 CloudTec and impact forces

 The proprietary “CloudTec” cushioning system consists of hollow open tubes of rubber and foam on the outsole.
-Upon impact, these elements compress specifically to absorb vertical shock and then lock firm to provide a solid base for the push-off phase.
-In clinical terms, this variable density attempts to alter the rate of loading—how quickly force is applied to the foot.
+Upon impact, these elements compress to absorb vertical shock and then firm up to provide a solid base for the push-off phase.
+In clinical terms, this variable density attempts to alter the rate of loading, which is how quickly force is applied to the foot.

-For the runner, this reduces peak impact transient forces, which are often implicated in stress fractures.[3]
+For the runner, reducing rapid loading may matter because higher impact loading patterns have been associated with tibial stress injury risk in runners in biomechanical research.[3]
 However, because the Cloud X 3 is designed for versatility, the foam is denser than in distance-specific models.
-This density prevents the “marshmallow effect” during lifting, where soft foam collapses under a barbell, leading to valgus collapse (inward buckling) of the knee.
+This density helps limit the “marshmallow effect” during lifting, where soft foam collapses under a barbell, leading to valgus collapse (inward buckling) of the knee.

 The Speedboard and energy return

 In the context of the Cloud X 3, the Speedboard serves a dual purpose.
 During dynamic movements like box jumps or burpees, it loads with potential energy and releases it, aiding in explosive power.
-During static lifts, it provides torsional rigidity, preventing the foot from twisting mid-lift.
-This is critical for preventing plantar fascia strain during lateral movements.
+During static lifts, it provides torsional rigidity, helping prevent the foot from twisting mid-lift.
+This can reduce unwanted strain during lateral movements by limiting excessive midfoot motion.

 Proprioception and stack height

 Proprioception is the body’s ability to sense its position in space.
 High-stack shoes (thick soles) can blunt the sensory feedback from the mechanoreceptors on the sole of the foot.
 The Cloud X 3 maintains a relatively low profile compared to maximalist runners.
-Enhanced plantar sensation has been linked to better balance control and reduced risk of ankle inversion injuries.[5]
+Enhanced plantar sensation has been linked to better balance control and reduced risk of ankle inversion injuries in research on men and athletic footwear.[5]

 For athletes performing functional fitness, this ground feel is essential.
 When you can feel the floor, you can better engage the intrinsic foot muscles to stabilize the arch.
 However, users should note the minimal arch support inherent in the design, which places greater demand on the posterior tibialis tendon to maintain arch height.